omkar-shelke25/cka-killercoda/argocd-helm/step1.md

 ### 🎯 **Context**

 You are tasked with installing Argo CD, a popular GitOps continuous delivery tool for Kubernetes, using Helm.
-However, your organization has a policy that requires CRDs to be installed and managed separately from application installations for better version control and auditing purposes.
+However, your organization has a policy that CRDs should NOT be installed by Helm.

-You need to generate the Kubernetes manifests for Argo CD without including the CRDs, and save them to a file for review before deployment.
+You need to generate the Kubernetes manifests for Argo CD while excluding CRDs, and save them to a file for review before deployment.

 ### ❓ **Question: Install Argo CD Without CRDs**